Netflix/falcor/model.md

 ## Working with JSON using a Model

 Every Falcor Model is associated with a JSON value.
 Models use DataSources to retrieve the data from their associated JSON values.
-Falcor ships with HttpDataSource, an implementation of the DataSource interface that communicates with a remote DataSource over HTTP.
+Falcor ships with HttpDataSource, an implementation of the DataSource interface which remotes requests to another DataSource running on an HTTP server (usually a Router).

 ```
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});
 ```

-You can implement the DataSource interface to allow a Model to communicate with a remote JSON object over a different transfer protocol, like web sockets for example.
-If a Model does not have a DataSource, all Model operations will be performed on the Model's local JSON cache.
-When you initialize the Mode, you can provide it with JSON data to prime its local cache.
+You can implement the DataSource interface to allow a Model to communicate with a remote JSON object over a different transport layer (ex. web sockets).

+If a Model does _not_ have a DataSource, all Model operations will be performed on the Model's local cache.
+When you initialize the Model, you can provide it with JSON data to prime its local cache.

 ```
 var log = console.log.bind(console)